-- 5) Negotiable Certificates of Deposit issued by nationally or state chartered banks, a savings association or a federal association, a state or federal credit union, or by a federally-licensed or state-licensed branch of a foreign bank.
-Purchases of negotiable certificates of deposit may not exceed 30% of the value of the portfolio.
-No more than 5% of the portfolio may be invested in any single issuer.
-A maturity limitation of five years is applicable.
-The amount of the NCD insured upto the FDIC limit does not require any credit ratings.
-Any amount above the FDIC insured limitmust be issued by institutions which have short-term debt obligations rated "A-1" or its equivalent or better by at least one NRSRO; or long-term obligations rated in a rating category of "A" or its equivalent or better by at least one NRSRO. - 6) Repurchase Agreements Repurchase agreements collateralized with securities authorized under in accordance with California Government Code Section 53601(j).
-There are no limits on the dollar amount or percentage that the City may invest.
+- 5) Negotiable Certificates of Deposit issued by nationally or state chartered banks, state or federal savings institutions, or state-licensed branch of foreign banks.
+Purchases of negotiable certificates of deposit may not exceed 30% of the cost value of the portfolio.
+A maturity limitation of five years is applicable. - 6) Repurchase Agreements Repurchase agreements may be made on any investment authorized by this investment policy.
 The maturity of the repurchase agreements shall not exceed one year.
 The market value of the securities used as collateral for the repurchase agreements shall be monitored by the investment staff weekly and shall not be allowed to fall below 102% of the value of the repurchase agreement.
-A Master Repurchase agreement is required between the Cityand the dealer for all repurchase agreements transacted. - 7) Time Deposits Time deposits, non-negotiable and collateralized in accordance with the California Government Code, may be purchased through banks or savings and loan associations.
+A Master Repurchase agreement is required between the City and the dealer for all repurchase agreements transacted. - 7) Time Deposits Time deposits, non-negotiable and collateralized in accordance with the California Government Code, may be purchased through banks or savings and loan associations.
 A maturity limitation of five years is applicable. - 8) Medium-Term Corporate Notes issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States with a maximum maturity of five years may be purchased.
-Securities eligible for investment shall be rated in a rating category of "A" or its equivalent better by at least one NRSRO.
-Purchase of medium-term notes may not exceed 30% of the value of the portfolio and no more than 5% of the value of the portfolio may be invested in notes issued by one corporation. - 9) Local Agency Investment Fund (LAIF) a State of California managed investment pool may be used up to the maximum permitted in accordance with California Government Code Section 16429.1. - 10) Money Market Funds Money Market funds invested in U.S. Government securities are permitted under this policy and under the California Government Code Section 53601.
+Securities eligible for investment shall be rated "A" or better by at least two nationally recognized statistical rating organizations.
+Purchase of medium-term notes may not exceed 30% of the cost value of the portfolio and no more than 10% of the cost value of the portfolio may be invested in notes issued by one corporation.
+Commercial paper holdings should also be included when calculating the 10% limitation. - 9) Local Agency Investment Fund (LAIF) a State of California managed investment pool may be used up to the maximum permitted by California State Law. - 10) Money Market Funds Money Market funds invested in U.S. Government securities are permitted under this policy and under the California Government Code Section 53601.
 In order to be eligible for investment under this section, an investment objective of such a fund must be the maintenance of a price per share of \$1.00.
 Investment in such funds shall not exceed 20% of the City's total portfolio and no more than 10% of the City's total portfolio may be invested in any one money market fund.
-In addition, either one of the following criteria must be met: - The fund shall have achieved a rating of "AAA" by at least two nationally recognized statistical rating organizations, or - The fund shall have retained an advisor who is registered or exempt from registration with the Security Exchange Commission with not less than five years' experience managing money market funds with assets under management in excess of five hundred million dollars (\$500,000,000). - 11) Municipal Securities including obligations of the City, the State of California, and any local agency within the State of California, provided that:
+In addition, either one of the following criteria must be met: - The fund shall have achieved a rating of "AAA" by at least two nationally recognized statistical rating organizations, or - The fund shall have retained an advisor who is registered or exempt from registration with the Security Exchange Commission with not less than five years' experience managing money market funds with assets under management in excess of five hundred million dollars (\$500,000,000).